jmespath-community/jmespath.spec/jep-003a-functions.md

 type constraints are not met, implementations must indicate that an `invalid-type` error occurred.

-In order to accommodate type contraints, functions are provided to convert types to other types (`to_string`, `to_number`) which are defined below.
+In order to accommodate type constraints, functions are provided to convert types to other types (`to_string`, `to_number`) which are defined below.
 No explicit type conversion happens unless a user specifically uses one of these type conversion functions.